 Background on Tumors and Tumor Treatment

-Tumors originating in the brain happen in 40,000 Americans every year, about 3,000 of them are children.
-Brain tumors and leukemia are the most common childhood cancers that we treat at Seattle Children’s.
+Tumors that originate in the brain happen in 40,000 Americans every year, with about 3,000 of them occurring in children.
+Brain tumors and leukemia are the most common childhood cancers that we treat at Seattle Children's.

 About 75% of childhood brain tumors are gliomas.
-Gliomas in children include the astroglial types found in adults and ependymoma tumors and neuronal glial tumors.
+Gliomas in children include the astroglial types found in adults as well as ependymoma tumors and neuronal glial tumors.

 About 20% of childhood gliomas are in the cerebellum.
 Adults rarely develop tumors in this part of the brain.